GLOBAL MARKETS-Stocks down as U.S. aims to avoid 'fiscal cliff'

 By Caroline Valetkevitch

-NEW YORK, Dec 28 (Reuters) - World stocks slipped, the dollar gained and U.S. shares fell for a fifth day on Friday as the White House and U.S. lawmakers made a late attempt to avert the “fiscal cliff.”
+NEW YORK, Dec 28 (Reuters) - World stocks and the euro slipped on Friday while U.S. shares fell for a fifth day as the White House and U.S. lawmakers planned to make a late effort to avoid the U.S. “fiscal cliff.”

 President Barack Obama and Democratic and Republican lawmakers were scheduled to meet on Friday afternoon as the deadline looms for reaching a budget deal to avert massive tax increases and spending cuts that could drag the economy - and others around the world with it - into recession.

-The two sides will attempt to smooth over sharp differences on raising taxes on higher-income Americans and spending cuts in politically sensitive social welfare programs such as Medicare and Medicaid.
-But investors were skeptical that a deal could be accomplished before the deadline.
+Participants in the 3 p.m. session (2000 GMT) will attempt to smooth over sharp differences on raising taxes on higher-income Americans and spending cuts in politically sensitive social welfare programs such as Medicare and Medicaid.

 Allowing $600 billion of higher taxes and spending cuts to start in January would prevent U.S. debt spilling beyond a $16.4 trillion agreed limit.
 However, analysts fear the measures could wipe as much as 4 percent off the country’s growth rate.

-The U.S. dollar edged up to a two-week high against major currencies as investors waited to see if U.S. politicians can strike a last-minute budget deal.

-“Headline risk is likely to remain a driver of FX markets in the near term,” said Eric Theoret, FX strategist at Scotia Capital in Toronto.

-An agreement on the U.S. budget would be viewed as positive for riskier currencies such as the euro and Australian dollar, while a deadlock is deemed positive for the safe-haven and highly liquid dollar.
+An agreement on the U.S. budget would be viewed as positive for riskier currencies such as the euro and Australian dollar, while a deadlock or snags in the negotiations would be deemed positive for the safe-haven and highly liquid dollar.

+“Speculative market participants are not very happy with these levels and look at it as a good opportunity to sell the euro, which is leading to the rapid drop in euro/dollar,” said Ulrich Leuchtmann, head of FX research at Commerzbank.

 The yen’s unabated slide since Shinzo Abe took the helm as Japan’s prime minister on Wednesday has taken the currency to two-year lows for three straight days.
 Abe has vowed to press for aggressive monetary stimulus to fight deflation.